wrren/ueberauth_saml/README.md

 # Überauth SAML

 > SAML 2.0 strategy for Überauth.
-Internally this library is an Elixir rewrite of [esaml](https://github.com/arekinath/esaml); an erlang SAML 2.0 library.

 Currently Überauth SAML parses the IDP response and pulls a static set of attributes from the included Subject assertion: